forestdb/forestdb.org/models/adjectives-qud.md

 viz.hist(marginalize(expensiveIcecream, "qud"));
 ~~~~

 As you can see, our model is similar to the adjectives model we learned about in class because we look at the utterances describing the cost of an object to determine if the speaker is being informative about the price.
-We also use the QUD model that we learned about in class, the QUD adds uncertainty about what the price is for an item and how expensive or cheap an item is.
+We also use the QUD model that we learned about in class; the QUD adds uncertainty about what the price is for an item and how expensive or cheap an item is.
 L1 decides which QUD is most likely given the speaker's utterance.

 It is different in that we incorporated the QUD function into the adjectives model in order to help us understand the actual feelings of the speaker toward the price of an object.
-Another difference in our code would be that we do not include the scope aspect of QUD model (chapter four).
-Our meaning function is also different compared to meaning function in the QUD model, in that we specify it more specifically toward our utterances of "expensive" or "cheap" whereas the original model you can see relies on the scope to return either the "surface" or "inverse".
+Another difference in our code would be that we do not include the scope aspect of the QUD model (chapter four).
+Our meaning function is also different compared to the meaning function in the QUD model, in that we specify it more specifically toward our utterances of "expensive" or "cheap" whereas the original model you can see relies on the scope to return either the "surface" or "inverse".

 Relevant code from Ch 4: